 Standardized testing isn't most people's idea of fun—quite the opposite actually.
 Why take the ACT, then?
 And is it a better choice than the SAT?
 You may have heard that many colleges have become test optional (either temporarily or permanently) because of the coronavirus pandemic and are wondering if it's still worth it to take the ACT.
 Read this article to help you decide if taking the ACT is the right choice for you.

 Standardized test scores are an important part of college admissions, but they also have value beyond that: taking the ACT can earn you tens of thousands of dollars in financial aid or help you get a job!
 Below are the five key reasons why to take the ACT.

-#1: Most Colleges Will Require Your Scores
+#1: Most Colleges Require Test Scores

-#2: There Are Score-Based Scholarships for the Winning
+#2: There Are Scholarships for High Scorers

 Hopefully your scholarship money won't be meted out in single-dollar bills, either.

-#3: Some Jobs Require Your Test Scores
+#4: Some Jobs Require Test Scores

 This may seem odd, and it's certainly a newer trend.
 Still, some potential bosses want to see data from the SAT or ACT before they hire you.

 This doesn't just apply to test prep jobs, either; this requirement pops up in consulting and finance-related jobs, too.
 And, according to the Wall Street Journal, it's getting more common.

 How much better, then, to get it taken care of now, rather than scrambling to take the test when an employer asks for scores unexpectedly?
 (Answer: A lot better.)